 God Calls the Unqualified

 Every time you go to get a job, the business that is seeking to hire someone looks to see if you are qualified.
-Most employers want to see a resume to find out something about you such as your education, past job history and references.
+Most employers want to see a resume to find out something about you such as your education, past job history, and references.
 Each time the company hires the one whom they feel to be the best fit for the position for which they are interviewing.
-Most of the time they won't even look at a person with no experience.
+They look for the most qualified.
+And a majority of the time they won't even look at a person with no experience.

 "For consider your calling, brethren, that there were not many wise according to the flesh, not many mighty, not many noble; but God has chosen the foolish things of the world to shame the wise, and God has chosen the weak things of the world to shame the things which are strong, and the base things of the world and the despised God has chosen, the things that are not, so that He may nullify the things that are, so that no man may boast before God.
 But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption" (I Corinthians 1:26-30).